 People have the right to express their dissatisfaction if they feel that they are not receiving the levels of support they need and deserve.
-Phab must respond positively to feedback and complaints and treat them as an opportunity to improve the services we provide.
-Please refer to the Phab Complaints Policy and Procedures.
+Phab Ltd must respond positively to feedback and complaints and treat them as an opportunity to improve the services we provide.
+Please refer to the Phab Ltd Complaints Policy and Procedures.

-Good Practice Guidelines
+Good Practice Guidelines for Personal/Intimate Care

-These guidelines are designed to safeguard children/young people as well as staff and volunteers.
+These guidelines are designed to safeguard children/young people as well as Phab Ltd staff and volunteers.
 They apply to everyone involved with the intimate and/or personal care of children and young people.

 Disabled young people and children can be especially vulnerable.
 Staff/volunteers involved with their intimate care need to be particularly sensitive to their individual needs.
 They also need to be aware that in exceptional circumstances some adults may use intimate care as an opportunity to abuse people.
 It is important to bear in mind that some forms of assistance can be open to misinterpretation.
-Adhering to the following guidelines of good practice should safeguard children/young people as well as staff and volunteers.
+Adhering to the following guidelines of good practice should safeguard children/young people as well as Phab Ltd staff and volunteers.

 Be aware of your own limitations: Only carry out activities you understand and feel competent with.
 If in doubt, ASK.
-Some procedures must only be carried out by members of staff who have been formally trained and assessed i.e. medication administration
+Some procedures must only be carried out by members of staff who have been formally trained and assessed i.e. medication administration or using a hoist to move a person.

-Involve the individual in the provision of the intimate care provided: Try to encourage personal independence as far as possible in his or her intimate care.
+Involve the individual in the provision of the intimate care provided: Try to encourage personal independence as far as possible in their intimate care.
 Where a situation renders a person fully dependent, talk about what is going to be done and give choices where possible.
 Check your practice by asking the individual about any preferences while carrying out the intimate care.

-Treat every child with dignity and respect and ensure privacy appropriate to the person's age and situation: Staff/volunteers must not provide intimate care alone as per the Phab Safeguarding Policy as care must be taken to ensure adequate supervision primarily to safeguard the child but also to protect the staff member from potential risk.
+Treat every child with dignity and respect and ensure privacy appropriate to the person's age and situation: Staff/volunteers must not provide intimate care alone as per the Phab Ltd Safeguarding Policy as care must be taken to ensure adequate supervision primarily to safeguard the child but also to protect the staff member from potential risk.
 However, everyone receiving intimate care must be treated with dignity, respect and privacy.